AdeelTariq/First-Person-Horror-Template/README.md

 - A feature rich first person controller
 - My interaction system (also WIP)
 - An abstraction layer between your input system and your game, named: Game Controls
-- GUIDE by Godotneer as a loose dependency.
-Can be removed entirely and very easily at the loss of some minor features.
 - A bare bones test scene.

 **Core principle and goal of this template is to be modular.**